aspose-total/Aspose.Total-Products/total/en/python-net/conversion/dot-to-mhtml/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
-For a Python developer, who is trying to add a DOT to MHTML (Web archive format) conversion feature or HtmlFixed mean want to save the document in the HTML format using absolutely positioned elements within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+Converting DOT to MHTML (Web archive format) or HTMLFixed is a useful feature for a Python developer.
+It allows them to save the document in the HTML format using absolutely positioned elements within the application.
+This is a great way to ensure that the document is preserved in its original form and can be easily shared with others.

+<h2>How Aspose.Total Helps for DOT to MHTML Conversion</h2>
-We use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API that is part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) Package to add the DOT to MHTML conversion feature.
-In case the DOT file is simple then its just two lines of code.
-Load the DOT file and call the save method with appropriate file path along with SaveFormat enumeration as MHTML or HTML_FIXED.
-But in case if there is need to restore the document model as close to original one then there is need to save some extra information within resultant document called round-trip information.
+Aspose.Total for Python via .NET is a full package of various APIs dealing with different formats.
+We use Aspose.Words for Python via .NET API, which is part of Aspose.Total for Python via .NET Package, to add the DOT to MHTML conversion feature.
+In case the DOT file is simple, it is just two lines of code.
+Load the DOT file and call the save method with the appropriate file path along with the SaveFormat enumeration as MHTML or HTML_FIXED.
+However, if there is a need to restore the document model as close to the original one, then there is a need to save some extra information within the resultant document called round-trip information.

 {{% /blocks/products/pf/feature-page-summary %}}